retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 ### Communication Setup

 - Setup Teams or use GitHub Discussions
-  - Most hacks will have multiple, smaller breakout teams
+  - Most hacks will have multiple breakout teams
   - Add coaches to breakout teams
   - We used `Teams Chats` (not channels) and it worked well
   - Encourage everyone to use the `Join` button and work `in the open`